diogro/expressionVariance-manuscript/main.md

 csl: ./pandoc/cse.csl
 sansfont: Skolar Sans PE TEST
 bibliography: ./references.bib
-abstract: Gene expression variance has been linked to organismal function and fitness but remains a commonly neglected aspect in the study of gene expression.
+abstract: Differences in expression variance is an often neglected aspect of ....
 We lack a comprehensive view of the patterns of variance across genes, and how this variance is linked to context-specific gene regulation and gene function.
-Here, we use large publicly available human RNA-seq data sets to investigate the landscape of gene expression variance, with a particular focus on determining if there are consistently more or less variable genes across tissues and across studies.
-Using both within-study rankings of variation and a cross-study variance score, we show that gene function, sequence variation, and molecular signatures are key regulators of gene expression variance.
+Here, we use large publicly available human RNA-seq data sets to investigate the landscape of gene expression variance.
+In particular, we ask if there are consistently more or less variable genes across tissues and across data sets.
+Using both global and within-tissue rankings of variation, we show that gene function, sequence variation, and molecular signatures are key regulators of gene expression variance.
 Gene expression variance is strongly predictive of gene function, with low-variance genes being associated with fundamental cell processes, and high-variance genes being linked to responding to the environment.
-Our results serve both as a baseline for understanding the landscape of gene expression variance and for the study of drivers of this variance.
-We anticipate that this work will serve as a starting point for understanding the factors driving variation in gene expression, and further pushing the field toward a comprehensive understanding of gene expression variation.
+Our results show differences in the regulatory mechanisms of high and low gene expression variance, in addition to a clear link between function and gene expression variation, suggesting that these differences are adaptive.
+We expect these results will help to place the pattern of variation at the center of our understanding of molecular phenotypes.
 ---

 # Author Summary